bayes-bats/tier2-freq-bayes/development/run-of-show.md

         -   Assess results relative to null: does this support our claims (research Q/hypothesis)?

 ### Activity Closing
+**Note:** Students will evaluate their attitudes toward statistical inference with a short survey based on the three primary learning objectives outlined in `01-introduction-qmd`.
+This will include 3-5 questions on a Likert scale, followed by a short answer response to elaborate more on their Likert choice.
+This survey is a post-pre design intended to guage their perceived change in attitudes after the activity has been implemented.
+See `05-survey-main.qmd` for more information on the rationale behind the survey instrument design.

 a.  **Files**:
     -   Instructor-facing:`04-conclusion.qmd`, `03-one-pager.qmd`